intel-ctrlsys/actsys/oobrestserver/README.md

 The body of any GET request to the OOB-REST server will be ignored.
 The route and parameters supplied as part of the URL are enough to fully specify a GET request.

 #### POST
-The body of a POST response should contain only a JSON object, with one key, called value, whose mapped value is the JSON-serialized object the user wishes to pass as an argument to the setter function of the property identified by the route.
+The body of a POST request should contain only the JSON-serialized object the user wishes to pass as an argument to the setter function of the property identified by the route.
+The request header must be application/json.

 ### JSON Response Formats
 There are two possible response formats that the OOB-REST server can respond with: directory responses and leaf-node responses.